oracle-livelabs/developer/db-application-development/adb-with-wallet/adb-with-wallet.md

     ![Click Create Autonomous Database.](./images/create-autonomous-database.png "Click Create Autonomous Database. ")

-2. This brings up the __Create Autonomous Database__ screen where you will specify the configuration of the instance.
+2. This brings up the __Create Autonomous Database__ screen, where you will specify the instance's configuration.

-3. Specify basic information for the autonomous database:
+3. Specify basic information for the Autonomous Database:

     - __Compartment__ - Leave the default compartment.
     - __Display Name__ - Enter a memorable name for the database for display purposes.
 For example, use __DEMO\_ADW__.
     - __Database Name__ - Use letters and numbers only, starting with a letter.
-Maximum length is 30 characters.
+The maximum length is 30 characters.
     - __Workload Type__ - For this lab, choose __Data Warehouse__ as the workload type.
     - __Deployment Type__ - For this lab, choose __Shared Infrastructure__ as the deployment type.